 Nigeria has not taken adequate steps towards training and manpower development, hence semi-skilled workers control the activities at the seaports.
-The Maritime Academy at Oron has been in such a state of rot that the federal government had to set up a committee to address the rot.
-This will boost the efforts of NIMASA to train seafarers through the Nigerian Seafarers' Development Programme (NSDP).
+The Maritime Academy at Oron has been in such a state of rot that the federal government had to set up a Petroleum Industry Bill.

+are far apart compared to the Lagos committee to address the rot.
+This will boost the efforts of NIMASA to train Security threats bedeviling the ports seafarers through the Nigerian Seafarers' Development Programme (NSDP).